TypeDB 3.0 is live! Get started for free.

 Defining a schema

-We use a Define query to define a schema for the newly created database:
+We use a define query to define a schema for the newly created database:

-private static void dbSchemaSetup(TypeDBSession session) {
+private static void dbSchemaSetup(Driver driver, String dbName) throws TypeDBDriverException {

-String schemaFile = "iam-schema.tql";
+String schemaFile = "schema.tql";

-try (TypeDBTransaction tx = session.transaction(TypeDBTransaction.Type.WRITE)) {
+try (Transaction tx = driver.transaction(dbName, Transaction.Type.SCHEMA)) {

 String defineQuery = new String(Files.readAllBytes(Paths.get(schemaFile)));